The program exposes students to fundamental AI concepts, and helps them build a mentor-led socially impactful AI project.

 Implement AI models for Computer Vision and NLP applications using Python and additional libraries.

-College Essay Workshop: Receive guidance from mentors who will analyze successful Stanford essays and provide tips on communicating your own story.
+College Essay Workshop: Receive guidance from mentors who will analyze successful Stanford essays and help you reflect on your own story.

-CS & AI in College: Learn about the best courses to take and projects to undertake to prepare for admission to a top-ranked CS program in the US.
+CS & AI in College: Learn about the best courses to take and projects to undertake to prepare for admission to a top-ranked CS / AI program in the US.

-AI Entrepreneurship Challenge: Engage in an experiential session on pursuing AI ventures and compete in an ideation competition.
+AI Entrepreneurship Challenge: Engage in an experiential session on pursuing AI ventures and participate in an ideation competition.

 Program Structure: In the first half we will focus on building up AI knowledge and skills that students will implement on a group project in the second half.
 The second half will also feature workshops on college and career preparation.

 Beginner and Advanced Batches: Separate batches will exist for those with no programming experience and those with prior experience.
 A survey will be sent to place participants in the appropriate batch based on CS background and project interests.

 Pre-camp Preparation: Students will receive preparation materials in advance to help them get the most out of the camp once they begin.
 Example: Python and AI basics video series